baiti01/yolo3.pytorch/README.md

 ### pytorch-yolo3
 Convert https://pjreddie.com/darknet/yolo/ into pytorch.
-Currently this repository works on Python 3.6.1  + pytorch 0.3.1.post3
+Currently this repository works on Python 3.6.1  + pytorch 0.4

-This python3 version is merged from https://github.com/Swall0w/pytorch-yolo3
+This python3 version is merged from https://github.com/Swall0w/pytorch-yolo3 and https://github.com/marvis/pytorch-yolo3

 ### Todos
-- [x] make detect.py works
+- Change train.py to enable Windows multiprocessing

 ---
 #### Detection Using A Pre-Trained Model